Phase 1: The Foundational Course

 • Note that Maddie’s University works most optimally in the Chrome browser; some versions of IE are not supported.
 Please contact Maddie’s University support if you encounter any issues with accessing or completing your learning.

-• This class has been approved for 2.5 hours of continuing education credit until 02/19/2024 in jurisdictions that recognize RACE approval.
+• This course has been approved for 2.5 hours of continuing education (CE) credit until 02/20/2026 in jurisdictions that recognize RACE approval.

-• This class has been pre-approved for 2.5 Certified Animal Welfare Administrator continuing education credits by The Association for Animal Welfare Advancement.
+• This course has been approved for 2.5 Certified Animal Welfare Administrator (CAWA) CE credits by The Association for Animal Welfare Advancement and by National Animal Care and Control Association (NACA).

-• Fear Free Shelters Program (30-45 minutes per module, free)
+• Fear Free Shelters Program (4 modules, 45 minutes per module, 3 hours total, free)

 • The goal of this program is to improve the experiences of animals by educating shelter, rescue, and animal welfare employees and volunteers about their emotional needs.
 The program will empower you to apply key strategies and techniques designed to reduce the negative emotional states that are commonly experienced by shelter and rescue animals—including fear, anxiety, stress (FAS), and frustration—and increase their enrichment opportunities.
 This program is suitable for every individual involved in the care and oversight of shelter and rescue animals.

-• Completion of the Fear Free Shelters program will earn 5 credits of RACE-approved continuing education.
+• Completion of the Fear Free Shelters Program will earn 5 credits of RACE-approved CEs

-• The Future is Four: The Right Care in the Right Place at the Right Time to the Right Outcome (Series)
+• The Future is Four: Dive Into the 4 Rights – The Right Care in the Right Place at the Right Time to the Right Outcome (Series, 4 hours, free)

 • The Right Place (55 min)